jsf116/Test-Expander/Readme.md

     - **-lib** - prepend directory list used by the Perl interpreter for search of modules to be loaded (i.e. the **@INC** array) with values supplied in form of array reference.
-    Each element of this array is evaluated using [string eval](https://perldoc.perl.org/functions/eval) so that expression evaluated to strings are supported.
+    Each element of this array is evaluated using [string eval](https://perldoc.perl.org/functions/eval) so that any valid expression evaluated to string is supported if it is based on modules used by **Test::Expander** or any module loaded before.

         Among other things this provides a possibility to temporary expand the module search path by directories located in the temporary directory if the latter is defined with the option **-tempdir** (see below).